-Once you have chosen your course, you will need to find out how to get in and requirements needed to apply for a place.
+Once you have chosen your course, you will need to find out how to get in and admission criteria needed to apply for a place.
 There may be specific prerequisites you need to meet.

 Some courses require you to have specific background knowledge, called a prerequisite, which can be met by passing a WACE exam in specified subjects.
 You can study these subjects in year 11 and 12.
 You satisfy a prerequisite if you complete the WACE examination in that subject and achieve a scaled mark of 50 or better.

 A prerequisite is a subject or study unit you must complete before you can start a university course.
 Prerequisite lists help you identify the requirements for the course that interests you.

 It’s not essential to study subjects listed as desirable in year 11 and 12.
 However, choosing these subjects will give you a useful knowledge base.